A Protoplanetary Dust Cloud?

 I also met Barry a few times at workshops or conferences, and I always immensely enjoyed and benefited from our discussions.
 Originally stimulated by Barry's requests and enormously encouraged by his responses to my drafts, I now expect to go on working on these problems as long as I can.

 So he changed my life, by giving me a new research direction, which does not often happen to 75-year old retired academics!
-(Now five years older.)
+(Now even older.)

 I am very sad that we'll not be able to have any more conversations.